shindan-io/scnr/README.md

 This tool aims to simplify the process of scanning files.

-This process enables then to `grep` the content of the files with ease.
+This process enables then to query (`| grep`, `| jq`) the content of the files with ease.

-It aims to transform each any file format into one of the 3 following :
+It aims to transform any file format into one of the 3 following :
+- Structured files (even databases) should be converted to json
 - Text files should stay text
-- Structured files (or databases) should be converted to json
 - Any other file or binary should remain binary

 ## Installation